DOD-101/Bubbles/docs/index.md

 ## Round cursor / canvas-round cursor

-These were the first steps in the development mainly here for ideas for other people.
+These were the first steps in the development.
+Mainly here for ideas for other people.

 <u> Note on canvas-round cursor: </u> This is not recommended to be used